 Grow companion plants

 Grow companion plants together in the same pot.
 Basil can prevent whitefly on tomatoes.
 Summer savory is said to discourage blackfly from broad beans.
-Find out more about companion planting.

-Use deep pots
+Use big pots

-Plant edible flowers
+Grow edible flowers

 Plant edible flowers like nasturtiums and violas alongside your more traditional vegetables to decorate salads, while also encouraging beneficial insects.